“Warmth is a connecting principle.”

 - Richard Buchanan

-We’re developing ways to help users transcend self in order to experience interconnectedness with other people, with nature, with the world outside their own skin.
+But in order to thrive, people need to experience interconnectedness; with other people, with nature, with the world outside their own skin.

-Transcendent Experience (ZX) design broadens the focus of UX design from the individual, momentary needs of a task, to the warm and meaningful contexts of belonging.
+Transcendent Experience (ZX) design looks beyond the individual and prioritizes the warm and meaningful contexts of belonging.

 Join us in the Berkshires this Fall!